larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 52:01
-improper activation of these neurons, it's better to place lights that you use in the evening 52:08 low in your physical environment, so on desktops or even the floor, if you wanna go that way, 52:15 as opposed to overhead lights, so overhead florescent lights would be the worst, 52:20 that would be the worst case scenario, lights that are overhead that are a little bit softer, of the sort or yellow or reddish tints, 52:28 would be slightly better, but dim lights that are set low in the room are going to be best because they aren't going to activate these neurons
+improper activation of these neurons, it's better to place lights that you use in the evening 52:08 low in your physical environment**, so on desktops or even the floor, if you wanna go that way, 52:15 as opposed to overhead lights, so overhead florescent lights would be the worst, 52:20 that would be the worst case scenario, lights that are overhead that are a little bit softer, of the sort or yellow or reddish tints, 52:28 would be slightly better, but **dim lights that are set low in the room are going to be best because they aren't going to activate these neurons
 52:36
-and therefore shift your circadian clock, so that's a goal.
-Some people, like Samer Hattar that I mentioned earlier, 52:43 he turns his home basically into a cave in the evenings.
-Candlelight actually does not 52:49 trigger activation of these cells, so candlelight and fireplaces and campfires are fine, 52:56 dim lights, very dim lights are fine, and lights low in the physical environment, of course, the problem with candlelight and fireplaces
+and therefore shift your circadian clock**, so that's a goal.
+Some people, like Samer Hattar that I mentioned earlier, 52:43 he turns his home basically into a cave in the evenings. **Candlelight actually does not 52:49 trigger activation of these cells, so candlelight and fireplaces and campfires are fine, 52:56 dim lights, very dim lights are fine, and lights low in the physical environment**, of course, the problem with candlelight and fireplaces
 Fire / Candlelight
 53:02
 is the fire hazard, but you're smart people, you know what to do about that.
 Don't burn down whatever structure you're in,